#

 A&M AM-45047 (Italy) 1973

-One of the most interesting aspects of record collecting is to discover foreign issues that use album only tracks as B sides - this French and Italian 1973 release is really significant and unusual because neither of the two tracks were issued on a single in the US.
+One of the most interesting aspects of record collecting is to discover foreign issues that use US album only tracks as a B side.
+This French and Italian 1973 release is really significant and unusual because neither of the two tracks was issued on a single in the US.

 Both songs written by Bill Medley, are from the 1973 A&M 3517 album "Smile", "Hello Rock And Roll" was a re-recording of an unissued MGM version of the song a couple of years earlier.